 Siri Graff Leknes

 How does the brain create subjective experiences?
 What happens in the nervous system that makes us perceive something as good or bad, pleasant or painful?
 My research uses a variety of cognitive, affective and social neuroscience techniques to answer this fundamental question.
+This is my wonderful team.

 Higher education and employment history